 We have reached a stage in the evolution of service-oriented computing where modern service technology innovation is building upon mature service platforms at the same time that proven delivery techniques and design patterns are building upon an established service-orientation paradigm.
 These developments have made it possible to create service-oriented solutions of unprecedented sophistication.

-Release: OTN & Service Technology Magazine 2013 & 2014
+Release: OTN & Service Technology Magazine 4.2013

 Authors: Jürgen Kress, Berthold Maier, Hajo Normann, Danilo Schmiedel, Guido Schmutz, Bernd Trops, Clemens Utschig-Utschig und Torsten Winterberg

-SOA and service-orientation have laid the foundation for a variety of emergent service technology innovations such as cloud computing and big data, while the original building blocks of SOA and service-orientation continue to evolve by embracing fundamental service technologies, concepts and practices."
-All articles have been published at the Service Technology Magazine and the Oracle Technology Network.
+SOA and service-orientation have laid the foundation for a variety of emergent service technology innovations such as cloud computing and Big Data, while the original building blocks of SOA and service-orientation (which include BI, BPM and MDM, among others) continue to evolve by embracing fundamental service technologies, concepts and practices.

 Preparation for Live Mobile Hacking with an OFM 12c red stack